Adopted by the Eagle Public Library Board of Trustees, August July 5, 2023

 Eligibility for accounts

-The Eagle Public Library uses an automated process to verify the residency status of guest account registrations.
+The Eagle Public Library uses an automated process to verify the residency status for guest account registrations.
 Applicants for whom the Library is unable to verify residency through this automated process will be required to provide photo identification and proof of residency in the form of either a valid driver’s license or another form of photo identification along with material showing the applicant’s name and address (such as canceled mail, personal checks, pay stubs, bills, insurance statements, or renter’s agreement).
 If the applicant is unable to provide proof of address, an account with a two-item checkout limit will be created.
 Once proof of address is supplied, the limit will be removed.

 Types of Eagle Public Library Accounts